covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 >
 >> the application only needs to call scanForPeripherals once.
 I have an example project which continues to get peripheral discovery callbacks when it is in the background.
 The key to this, apart from not continuously starting and stopping scans is to set CBCentralManagerScanOptionAllowDuplicatesKey to true
 >
-> This is extremely important, but as confident as I was, I wasn’t 100% certain that the start/stop scans were being done for a reason I wasn’t privvy to.
+> This is extremely important, but as confident as I was, I wasn’t 100% certain that the start/stop scans were being done for a reason I wasn’t privy to.
 >
 > Well, now we have the source code of version 1.2, and we can see exactly what they have <a href="https://github.com/AU-COVIDSafe/mobile-ios/commit/cae9823e4426af126b05d4680d49d19ab596db31#diff-ea5ac28399eeee2eeaf4c8ebfb03a7d4">changed here</a>:
 >